Student Emergency Fund

 You must agree to this statement:

-I have reviewed the eligible requirements; I understand and agree to these terms.
+I have reviewed the eligible requirements, I understand and agree to these terms.
 I am aware that if I do not complete this application fully my application will not be reviewed.

 I understand that I may have to submit additional documentation of the emergency (bill, quote, invoice, etc.).
-If I fail to do this, a hold may be placed on my student account, and in some situations are subject to deregistration.
+If I fail to do this, a hold may be placed on my student account, and in some situations subject to deregistration.

-Once your application is submitted and reviewed a case manager may contact you via your email: to gather more information, provide additional resources and/or to inform you if your application is still being considered.
-Your application will not move forward in the process until you respond to that correspondence sent from a case manager.
-By checking this box, you are acknowledging that you have read the eligibility requirements for the emergency fund, are willing to engage in the full process and understand this award is not a loan rather it is intended to provide you short term relief for financial hardship.
+Once your application is submitted and reviewed, a case manager may contact you via your email; to gather more information, provide additional resources, and/or to inform you if your application is still being considered.
+Please know your application will not move forward in the process until you respond to any/all correspondence sent from a case manager.

 I agree to the above.*